jkulawik/blog/_drafts/discord-alternative.md

 * Screen sharing: in the works for over a year, but no ETA or significant news about it.
 * Multichannel support: not really; tied to voice calls and temporary
 * Custom emoji: yes
-* Self-hosting: yes
+* Self-hosting: yes, fairly simple with no extra hoops (unlike Element)
 * Pricing: free version permits owning a single server with 32 users
-* Other: quite limited text chat functionality, but has a simple reply feature
+* Other: quite limited text chat functionality, but has a simple reply feature and a message pin feature

 ### Steam chat